 by Alex Cosper

 Ladies and gentlemen, with me today is Lee Arnold, who has programmed several legendary radio stations in the south, east and midwest.
 In Florida he grew up in Cocoa Beach and got to know famous astronauts before programming the south's first album rock station.
 At WORJ in Orlando he started the Southern Progressive Radio Network.
-He was a rock programming champ in Tampa, Boston, Detroit and Milwaukee.
+In addition to programming late 60s freeform station WTAI in Cocoa Beach, Florida, he was a rock programming champ in Tampa, Boston, Detroit and Milwaukee.
 Lee, thanks for joining me from Milwaukee.

 Lee: Hey Alex.
 A little nervous, but I've been looking forward to doing this with you.